Margery de Badlesmere1

 M, #8585, d.
 3 November 1958

-Maj.-Gen. George Jasper Farmer was the son of Maj.-Gen. William Roberts Farmer.1 He married Bertha Frances Paget, daughter of Maj.-Gen. William Henry Paget and Rosalind Margaret Laurie, on 16 October 1913.1 He died on 3 November 1958.1
+Maj.-Gen. George Jasper Farmar was the son of Maj.-Gen. William Roberts Farmar.1 He married Bertha Frances Paget, daughter of Maj.-Gen. William Henry Paget and Rosalind Margaret Laurie, on 16 October 1913.1 He died on 3 November 1958.1

-Maj.-Gen. George Jasper Farmer gained the rank of Major-General in the service of the Lancashire Fusiliers.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.).1 He was invested as a Companion, Order of the Bath (C.B.).1 He held the office of Lieutenant-Governor and Secretary, Royal Hospital, Chelsea between 1928 and 1933.1
+He was appointed Companion, Order of St. Michael and St. George (C.M.G.)1 He gained the rank of Major-General in the Lancashire Fusiliers.1 He was appointed Companion, Order of the Bath (C.B.)1 He held the office of Lieutenant-Governor and Secretary, Royal Hospital, Chelsea between 1928 and 1933.1

 Citations